hasindu2008/slow5tools/docs/commands.md

 Generates summary statistics describing a SLOW5/BLOW5 file such as:

 - if SLOW5 or BLOW5
-- vompression technique and compression level if applicable
+- compression technique and compression level if applicable
 - number of read groups
 - total number of reads